njherrera/ribbit-review/README.md

 Selecting move used to send the opponent offstage (last move used before the opponent crossed over the ledge)

+Location of victim's exit from hitstun (above ledge/below ledge/either)

+Selecting move used while victim was offstage

 **Filtering out replays, based on:**

 User's character